ncomendant/GypFXML/README.md

 # Inventory Management Application
 An inventory system used to manage parts and products for a company.
+Project for my CS Degree at WGU.

 ## How to Run
 Download and run "ima.jar".